-One of Jakarta’s tourist attractions beside its tasty foods and old Dutch buildings is: Chinatown.
+One of Jakarta’s tourist attractions beside its tasty foods and old Dutch buildings are: Chinatown.
 Yes, like any other cities in Asia, Jakarta has a Chinatown.

 Jakarta’s Chinatown is a district called Glodok, located just next to the Old City (Kota Tua) in Central Jakarta area.
 But administratively, it is located in Tamansari, West Jakarta.
-It’s easy accessible with public transportation, either TransJakarta (Jakarta’s BRT system) or the Commuter Line (Jakarta’s urban transit system), or the brand new MRT Jakarta.
+It’s easily accessible with public transportation, either TransJakarta (Jakarta’s BRT system) or the Commuter Line (Jakarta’s urban transit system), or the brand new MRT Jakarta.

 How to Get There?

 Take TransJakarta – Corridor 1 (Blok M – Kota route) to Kota, or Mangga Besar, or Glodok bus stop.
 By Commuter Line, take a train to Jakarta Kota station, see the map below.
 If you ride the MRT Jakarta, take a train to Bundaran HI, then transfer to TransJakarta or simply take a GOJEK or GRAB ride.

 Or simply take a taxi or motorcycle from wherever you are in Jakarta 😀